la2050/archive/_projects/2016/local-civic-engagement-is-hard-lets-make-it-easier.md

   needs","Participation in neighborhood councils","Rates of volunteerism","Total
   number of local social media friends and connections Angelenos have","Voting rates"]
+project_proposal_impact:
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+  - Voting rates
+project_proposal_description: >-
+  The Burg is an online platform that will make it easy for individuals to address the local issues of their community in real time.
+The Burg will connect members of a district and allow them to communicate directly through collective expression (i.e. petitions, campaigns, public service projects).
+By creating a private space dedicated to informing and organizing members of a community, the Burg will connect LA residents and cultivate civic engagement in a truly innovative way.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   We built the Burg in response to the lack of local civic engagement and community involvement we noticed in our city.
 After meeting with dozens of